-- A. Requires each district school board to include the availability of one-on-one counseling concerning the benefits of physical education in their written physical education policy. - B. Continues to require 150 minutes each week for students in grades K-5 and requires at least 30 consecutive minutes of physical education on any day during which physical education instruction is conducted. - C. Requires the equivalent of one class period per day of physical education for one semester of each year for students enrolled in grades 6-8. - D. Provides waiver options for students and requires that each district school board is required to notify parents of waiver options prior to scheduling a student in physical education. - E. High school students must have one credit of a HOPE physical education course for graduation purposes. - F. Students electing one of the three-year, 18 credit graduation options do not have to meet the high school requirement and may use the physical education courses listed as elective credit.
+- A. Continues to require 150 minutes each week for students in grades K-5 and requires at least 30 consecutive minutes of physical education on any day during which physical education instruction is conducted. - B. Requires the equivalent of one class period per day of physical education for one semester of each year for students enrolled in grades 6-8. - C. Provides waiver options for students and requires that each district school board is required to notify parents of waiver options prior to scheduling a student in physical education. - D. High school students must have one credit of physical education course for graduation purposes. - E. Students electing one of the three-year, 18 credit graduation options do not have to meet the high school requirement and may use the physical education courses listed as elective credit.
 Students may waive a portion or all of these requirements only to the extent permitted by state law.